Modesto Cartagena: Early years

 Cartagena was born in a poor family, and raised in the mountains of Cayey, Puerto Rico during the Great Depression.
-In 1940, Cartagena enlisted in the U.S. Army in San Juan, Puerto Rico and was assigned to the 65th Infantry, also known as The Borinqueneers because, with the exception of the officer staff, it was made up of Puerto Rican enlisted men.
+In 1940, Cartagena enlisted in the United States Army in San Juan, Puerto Rico and was assigned to the 65th Infantry, also known as The Borinqueneers because, with the exception of the officer staff, it was made up of Puerto Rican enlisted men.
 During World War II, he was assigned to Company L, 65 Infantry Regiment and was deployed to Europe with the unit.
 His Third Battalion was assigned to the Seventh United States Army and arrived at the Maritime Alps in 1944 to maintain positions and prevent enemy penetration.
 The Regimental Commander, Col. George A. Ford, was leading a patrol of 11 men with the mission of capturing a German prisoner.
 Ford went ahead of his men into the heavily-protected German lines held by the 34th Infantry Division (Wehrmacht) and was killed along with Corporal Aristides Cales-Quiros, who was later awarded a posthumous Silver Star medal.
 During the machine gun attack, Cartagena gave the sign to "hold and pin down" and ordered firing at the German cable house.
 He also gave first aid and helped remove the wounded.
 For this heroic deed, he earned his first Bronze Star for Valor medal.
 Cartagena was discharged after the 65th Infantry Regiment returned to Puerto Rico in 1945.